radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/add-data-connector.md

 The process to create a new secure data connector and establish a connection with a data source requires the following high-level steps:

-- The data connector must be created in Environment Operations Center.
+- The data connector group must be created in Environment Operations Center.
+- Atleast a data connector must be added to the group.
 - The secure data connector client must be deployed on the local machine.
 - The data source must be defined in the FID Control Panel.